ikhsanmoh/technical-test-todo/README.md

   In addition, you may provide more information in your PR/patch email that you would like us to know.

+* Bonus Questions
+  - Explain Hoisting to a 5 year old kid.
+  - Explain Memoization to a 5 year old kid.

 * Notes